Bsquiat1/Phase-4-group-project-fitness-app/README.md

 Flex Fitness App
 Flex Fitness is a Ruby on Rails and React application that allows users to track their workouts and exercises.
-It provides functionality for creating, updating, and deleting workouts, as well as viewing workout details.
+It provides functionality for creating, updating, and deleting workouts, as well as viewing workout details

 Features
 User authentication: Users can sign up, log in, and log out of the application.